-Kannawa Mushiyu was founded in 1276 by a Buddhist monk in the Kamakura period.
+A Buddhist monk found this Kannawa Mushiyu in 1276.
 It is a steam bath using sekisho, a Japanese herb, which has a wonderful scent.
 It is very similar to the sauna that comes from Finland, but the smell of the sekisho herbs spread on the floor will relax both your mind and body.
-The scent of the sekisho is also described in many traditional Japanese poetry called haiku.
-This plant used to be very common and grow along clear streams, but now it is becoming rare.
+This very scent has even been described in many traditional Japanese haiku.
+Sekisho used to be very common and grow along clear streams, but has since grown scarce.
 Now, it is only in the Kannawa District where you can experience the traditional Japanese steam bath using these herbs.
 In this article, we will introduce this unique Beppu Onsen (hot spring).

 The monk who founded this onsen was named Ippen Shonin.
 Even those who lived far from the hot springs could still find them from the steam, so they advised him to use that steam to make the Kannawa Onsen.
 Many people still love this onsen area to this day because it became a place of relaxation.
-A monk will come to pay pilgrimage to the statue of Ippen Shonin every morning, so if you arrive at around 7:30 in the morning then you may be able to see it.
+A monk will come to pay pilgrimage to the statue of Ippen Shonin every morning, so if you arrive at around 7:30 am then you may be able to see him.